Nakibou Aboubakari

-Nakibou Aboubakari (born 10 March 1993) is a professional footballer who plays as a midfielder for Championnat National 2 club Fleury.
-Born in France, he plays for the Comoros national team.
+Nakibou Aboubakari (born 10 March 1993) is a professional footballer who plays as a midfielder for Régional 2 club CO Briochin SP.
+Born in France, he played for the Comoros national team.

 Club career

 Aboubakari was born in Saint Denis, France.
 He started his career with Guingamp but was released in 2013, having made one appearance for the first team in Ligue 2.
 He signed for Cypriot Second Division side Olympiakos Nicosia for the 2013–14 season.

 In August 2014, he had an unsuccessful trial at Cypriot First Division side Apollon Limassol.
 On 17 October 2014, he signed for Stade Briochin.

 After three seasons with Stade Briochin, he was tempted back to Guingamp, signing to play with the B team in Championnat National 3, but with the hope of returning to the professional group.
 The opportunity did not arise, and in June 2018 he returned to Stade Briochin.

 Before the 2021–22 season, he moved to Sète.
 On 10 January 2022, he signed for Fleury in the Championnat National 2.